wshuai190/wshuai190.github.io/_pages/about.md

 ## 💼 Job Opportunities

 Since February 2025, I have been working at UQ — currently as a Research Fellow.
-I am open to academic and industry roles where efficient LLM systems, search/RAG, trustworthy evaluation, or biomedical evidence technologies are central.
+I am open to academic and industry roles where **search agents, retrieval systems, efficient RAG, trustworthy evaluation**, or **biomedical evidence technologies** are central.
 If this matches your team, please feel free to reach out.

 {% include base_path %}